Master of Development Practice

 This project proposal concerns the creation of an organization called 5280 for Environmental Justice (5280 EJ), which is a backbone organization, designed to support a collective impact initiative in Denver whose mission would be to end environmental injustices in Denver.
 5280 EJ will work as the nervous system that supports and brings together partners from multiple sectors to mobilize and advocate for systemic change in order to put an end to Denver’s environmental racism.

 © Allison Finnegan-Kihega

 Finnegan-Kihega, Allison, "A BACKBONE ORGANIZATION FOR DENVER BASED ENVIRONMENTAL JUSTICE ORGANIZATIONS 5280 FOR ENVIRONMENTAL JUSTICE" (2020).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 967.